An administrative action complaint is a complaint about an administrative action by us, such as:

 3. Final review

-If you are unhappy with the preliminary review response, you can request a final review from the City's Complaints Team.
+If you are unhappy with the preliminary review response, you can request a final review from our Complaints Team.

 The Complaints Team is an independent team, responsible for reviewing the evidence and information available and determining whether the decision in the preliminary review was the correct decision.